 Other specialists who may be able to help, at least with an initial evaluation, include psychotherapists and pediatric neurologists.
 Psychotherapists may recognize symptoms and refer your child to a psychiatrist for evaluation.
 Neurologists have experience with the anti-convulsant medications often used for treating bipolar disorders

 Some families travel to take their child to nationally-known doctors at teaching hospitals for the initial evaluation, diagnosis, and treatment recommendations.
 They then turn to local professionals for ongoing medical management of their child's treatment and psychotherapy.
 The local professionals consult with the expert as needed.

 Some families enroll their children in research studies run by recognized experts, often providing an in-depth evaluation.
 The National Institute of Mental Health in Bethesda, Maryland, sometimes has spaces available in approved studies for children with mood symptoms.
-You can also try consulting other parents through The Balanced Mind Foundation’s online forums or seeking information from a member of the The Balanced Mind Foundation Family Helpine.
+You can also try consulting other parents through The Balanced Mind Parent Network’s online forums or seeking information from a member of the The Balanced Mind Parent Network Family Helpine.

 The initial goals of treatment are to relieve the child’s suffering and to stop dangerous behavior.
 This is accomplished by alleviating the severest symptoms, such as suicidal thoughts and actions, aggression, destructive behavior, psychosis, and sleep disturbances.
 The long-range goals of treatment are to stabilize mood and extend the period of wellness so that the child is less impaired and may resume developing on a more typical path.
 Additionally, a successful treatment plan will minimize the side effects of medication.